 - Economic/political stability

-- The ratio of imports vs exports
+- The ratio of imports vs. exports

 - Currency demand by traders

-Why is Colombian peso conversion so high?
+Why is the Colombian peso conversion so high?

-Sending money to Colombia: converting to pesos
+Sending money to Colombia: converting to COP

-Using Remitly to send pesos to Colombia
+Using Remitly to send COP to Colombia

 It takes just minutes to create a Remitly account through our app or website.
-Just enter some basic personal information, select Colombia as the country you’d like to send to, and then tell us some details on your recipient to make the transfer happen.*
+Just enter some basic personal information, select Colombia as the country you’d like to send to, and then tell us some details about your recipient to make the transfer happen.